dlstreamer/pipeline-server/README.md

 1. Media source: type is `uri` and the uri is the car-detection.mp4 video
 2. Destinations:
-   * metadata: this is the inference results, they are sent to file `/tmp/results.jsonl` in `json-lines` format. vaclient parses this file to display the inference results and metadata.
+   * metadata: this is the inference results, they are sent to file `/tmp/results.jsonl` in `json-lines` format. pipeline_client parses this file to display the inference results and metadata.
    * frames: this the watermarked frames.
 Here they are sent to the RTSP server and available over given endpoint `pipeline-server`.
 3. Parameters set pipeline properties.
 See the [Defining Pipelines](docs/defining_pipelines.md) document for more details on parameters.